“Dearly beloved,

 Another is a nod to a Francois Truffaut film “Shoot The Piano Player”.

-The biggest answer references the line was actually spoken by Elton at a party Groucho Marx threw and Elton played piano at.
+The biggest answer references that the line was actually spoken by Elton himself, at a party Groucho Marx threw, and which Elton played piano at.

-For me, from here, this album still sounds fresh, an album by an up and coming artist who, even though he’d now successfully scaled the mountain of the U.K. Albums Chart, was still to reach his peak, and you can tell at this point he was still enjoying himself.
+For me, from this distance in time, the LP still sounds fresh, an album by an up and coming artist who, even though he’d now successfully scaled the mountain of the U.K. Albums Chart, was still to reach his artistic peak, and you can tell at this point he was still enjoying himself.

 The album had been the highest new entry a couple of weeks before,..

-…when it had shot like a bullet straight to the top of the charts on the 4th of Feb.
+…when it had shot in like a bullet, straight to the top of the charts, on the 4th of Feb.

-It would resurface to see out the end of that month for a two week stay, before coming back for another couple of weeks in mid-August.
-After which there will only be a couple of week-long appearances in September and November to round off this current year.
+It would resurface, to see out the end of that summer month for a two week stay, before coming back for another couple of weeks in mid-August, after which there will only be a couple of week-long autumn appearances, in September and November, to round off this current year.

-He’ll be back briefly the following year, to see the album appear to see the end of February turn to March for three weeks, before a more substantial run, which would occupy 9 consecutive weeks from the last day of that month to the first day of June 1974, with another week tacking onto mid-June.
+He’ll be back briefly the following year of 1974, to see this album appear again for another three weeks, as the very end of February turns to March, before a more substantial run, which would occupy 9 consecutive weeks, from the last day of that early Spring month to the first Summer day of June 1974, with another week tacking onto the middle of that month.

-Elton’s final week on the U.K. Chart with this album to date will be one final week in July before the album falls away for good, with total of 42 weeks on chart.
+Elton’s final week on the U.K. Chart, with this album to date, will be one final week in July that year, before the album falls away for good, with a total of 42 weeks on chart.

 I’ve created my own separate playlists for Sides 1 and 2 of this album with (I hope) the correct versions and the original track sequencing order for the U.K. release.